aptech/docs/docs/CR-unique.rst

               1924,
               1960 };

-    //Sort 'years' and remove any duplicate elements years_unique = unique(years);
+    // Sort 'years' and remove any duplicate elements years_unique = unique(years);

 After the code above, the variables years and years_unique are assigned as follows: